 Our Key Driver Analysis works the best with a larger audience - the bigger the audience, the stronger the analysis will be.

 On the reporting side, anyone who has Super Admin or Admin permissions for Engage will have access to Key Driver Analysis.
-And, if you send out a survey to Segments with more than 30 users in them and collect at least 30 Responses, you will also be able to view Key Driver Analyses that are Segment-specific that Admins and the Segment Admins or Viewers or these Segments can view, too.
+And, if you send out a survey to Attributes or Saved Groups with more than 30 users in them and collect at least 30 Responses, you will also be able to view Key Driver Analyses that are Attribute or Custom Group-specific that Admins and the Group Admins or Viewers of these Groups can view, too.

 How is Key Driver Analysis calculated?

 - The Outcome Score is calculated using the average of the Outcome questions.